enzomtpYT/PawsomeVencordInstaller/README.md

 ### MacOs

-Download the latest [MacOs build](https://github.com/enzomtpYT/PawsomeVencordInstaller/releases/latest/download/VencordInstaller.MacOS.zip), unzip it, and run `VencordInstaller.app`
+Download the latest [MacOs build](https://github.com/enzomtpYT/PawsomeVencordInstaller/releases/latest/download/PawsomeVencordInstaller.MacOS.zip), unzip it, and run `PawsomeVencordInstaller.app`

-If you get a `VencordInstaller can't be opened` warning, right-click `VencordInstaller.app` and click open.
+If you get a `PawsomeVencordInstaller can't be opened` warning, right-click `PawsomeVencordInstaller.app` and click open.

 This warning shows because the app isn't signed since I'm not willing to pay 100 bucks a year for an Apple Developer license.